 The appellant may appear at the hearing in person or through his or her attorney or other designated representative.

-5. Staying of notice under appeal.
-Enforcement of any notice issued by the code enforcement officer under the provisions of this article shall be held in abeyance during the course of an appeal to article 10 herein.
+5.

 12.1.5.
 Historic preservation regulation appeals provisions.
-Within 15 days of the agency decision any person may appeal to the city commission any decision of the agency on an application for a certificate of appropriateness.
-If during that 15-day period an appeal is made to the city commission, the decision of the agency shall automatically be stayed pending the city commission review.
-The city commission shall approve, approve with modifications or disapprove the application.
+Within 15 days of the agency decision any person may appeal to the board of adjustment , in writing and with justification, any decision of the agency on an application for a certificate of appropriateness..
+The board of adjustment at their next, feasibly noticed meeting (as per 12.1.1 above) shall approve, approve with modifications or disapprove the application.

 12.1.6.
 Appeals general.
 For appeal procedures for all articles of these Land Development Regulations not specifically described above, the following shall apply:

 1. Appeals procedure.
 An appeal from any final order or decision of the City Manager, or their designee may be taken to the board of adjustment by any person aggrieved.
-An appeal is taken by filing with the City Manager, or their designee a written notice of appeal specifying the grounds therefor.
+An appeal is taken by filing with the City Manager, or their designee a written notice of appeal specifying the reason for the appeal.
 A notice of appeal shall be considered filed with the City Manager, or their designee when delivered to the office of the City Manager, or their designee.
 The date and time of filing shall be entered on the notice by city staff.

-2. Time of appeal.
+2. Time and process of appeal.
 An appeal must be taken within 30 days after the date of the decision or order appealed from.
+Before rendering a decision on any appeal, the board of adjustment shall hold a public hearing.
+The Board shall set a reasonable time, within 30 days for the hearing and provide public notice two weeks prior to the hearing, notice letters to surrounding parcel owners within 1,000 feet, signs posted on the subject property in a prominent, publicly visible location to inform the public of the appeal along with direct notice to the parties involved.

-3. Papers transmitted.
-Whenever an appeal is filed, the City Manager, or their designee shall forthwith transmit to the board of adjustment all the papers constituting the record relating to the action appealed from.
+3.

-4. Effect of appeal.
-An appeal stays all actions by the land development regulation administrator seeking enforcement of or compliance with the order or decision appealed from, unless the land development regulation administrator certifies to the board of adjustment that (because of the facts stated in the certificate) a stay would, in the land development regulation administrator's opinion, cause imminent peril to life or property.
-In that case, proceedings shall not be stayed except by order of the board of adjustment or a court of record on application, on notice to the land development regulation administrator from whom the appeal is taken and on due cause shown.
+4.

 5. Authority of board.
 The board of adjustment may reverse or affirm (wholly or partly) or may modify the order, requirement or decision or determination appealed from and shall make any order, requirement, decision or determination that in its opinion ought to be made in the case before it.
 To this end, the board of adjustment shall have all the powers of the officer from whom the appeal is taken.